pfwd/cv/index.md

 - Teacher to online students (HowToCodeWell YouTube Channel)

 ## Work history

+### 2020 - 2020 | Raw Net
+PHP Contractor and consultant working on E-Commerce websites using Concrete 5, Symfony, Doctrine, Magento and jQuery.

 ### 2019 - 2020 | Torpedo Group
 PHP Contractor and consultant working on legacy PHP projects using VueJS, Doctrine, Silex and Drupal.